 Whether you want to indulge your sweet, or just do a bit of window spotting, make sure you take a walk down the so-called Calle de los Dulces, or “Sweet Street”, where you’ll find a cluster of candy shops that look so good, they’ll make your mouth water.

-The most famous place to eat one is inside the Mercado El Carmen, a market where if you go at lunchtime you’ll see the longest queue ever.
+The most famous place to eat it is inside the Mercado El Carmen, a market where if you go at lunchtime you’ll see the longest queue ever.
 Everyone is waiting for cemitas!

 The bus then proceeds to the Centro Civico 5 de Mayo park, where you should come back at some point to visit the forts of Guadalupe and Loreto that are famous for their role in the Cinco de Mayo battle.
 From here, you can admire a view over the whole city, and when the weather is good you can even see the peaks of Popocatepetl and Iztaccíhuatl volcanos (but don’t ask me to pronounce these names!).

 My tour was only in Spanish and every other tourist was in fact Mexican, but there are other companies that provide tours in English.
-Just head to the main square in front of the Cathedral and you’ll see the buses parked there – make sure you ask in which language is the tour!
+Just head to the main square in front of the Cathedral and you’ll see the buses parked there – make sure you ask in which language the tour is!

 WHERE TO STAY IN PUEBLA, MEXICO